Curve’s Samsung Pay+ Terms

-in a way that might harm our ability to provide our services or or harm our software, systems or hardware in a way that your payment card issuer, a card network, our acquirer and/ or payment processor, would consider an abuse of the payments system;
+in a way that might harm our ability to provide our services or or harm our software, systems or hardware in a way that your funding card issuer, a card network, our acquirer and/ or payment processor, would see as an abuse of the payments system;

 to pay for adult entertainment, gambling, money orders (except wire transfers) and travellers cheques from non-financial institutions for “cash recycling”, which means using your Samsung Pay+ to make an ATM withdrawal and using the cash to repay the payment card used for the withdrawal in order to receive rewards on the payment card or your Samsung Pay+. (for other examples of “cash recycling” that are also covered under these terms, see our Fair Use Policy) to create one or more Curve account(s) without our permission